cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/scriptfilter.rst

 .. rubric:: Properties

-**script:** Javascript that must implement a function 'shouldFilter' that takes a JSON object representation of the input record, and returns true if the input record should be filtered and false if not.
+**script:** Javascript that implements a function 'shouldFilter', taking a JSON object representation of the input record, and returning true if the input record should be filtered and false if not.

 .. rubric:: Example